aeternity/aeternity/docs/release-notes/next-iris/FATE.md

 * Added functions related to strings.
 It introduces `to_list` and `from_list` primitives that enables flexible string manipulation. `Strings.aes` standard library functions include many useful string functions.

+* Revisited gas prices and gas charging mechanism.
+The main change is that gas will, in some cases, be charged earlier - i.e. contracts run out of gas before expensive operations rather than after.
+This should make the FATE VM more efficient.
+Gas prices have also been adjusted and new operations have been calibrated.